Croeso i Ddosbarth Deri

 Shwmai Dosbarth Deri!

-As for reading, year 5 and year 6 continually use technology to research our new topics, as well as skimming and scanning books found in our library.
+As for reading, year 6 continually use technology to research our new topics, as well as skimming and scanning books found in our library.
 We practise a lot of comprehension work, which is all out about making sure we understand what we are reading and trying to find answers from different pieces of texts.
 As our topics become more complex in our last years of school, our reading ability needs to keep up trickier pieces of reading, therefore daily reading practise at home will support your child with this.

 Hwb plays an important part in Dosbarth Deri pupils’ learning.
 There are so many amazing apps and software that is accessible to all, and we use these on a weekly basis.
 Your child has access to the HWB using their school log-in which they can also access at home.
 If you need any help in supporting your child accessing their account, please do not hesitate to get in touch with me.